 III.
-Use of Computing Resources
+Use of IT Resources

+A. In General

-- A. In General: This section does not cover every situation involving the proper or improper use of College computing resources; however, it does set forth some of the responsibilities that a person accepts if he or she chooses to use those resources.
-The purpose of this section is to establish rules for the benefit of all users and encourage responsible use of computing resources. - B. Use without Authorization Prohibited - 1.
-No one shall (a) connect with or otherwise use any College computer or modem without proper authorization; (b) assist in, encourage, or conceal any unauthorized use, or attempted unauthorized use, of any College computer or modem; or (c) misrepresent his or her identity or relationship to the College to obtain access to computing resources. - Users shall use only those computing and network resources that have been authorized for their use and must identify computing work with their own names or an approved means of identification so that responsibility for the work can be determined and users contacted, if necessary.
+This section does not cover every situation involving the proper or improper use of IT resources; however, it does set forth some of the responsibilities that a person accepts if he or she chooses to use those resources.
+The purpose of this section is to establish rules for the benefit of all users and encourage responsible use of computing resources.

+B. Use Without Authorization Prohibited

+- 1. No one shall (a) connect with or otherwise use any IT resource without proper authorization; (b) assist in, encourage, or conceal any unauthorized use, or attempted unauthorized use, of any IT resource; or (c) misrepresent his or her identity or relationship to the College to obtain access to IT resources. - 2.
+Users shall use only those IT resources that have been authorized for their use and must identify computing work with their own names or an approved means of identification so that responsibility for the work can be determined and users contacted, if necessary.